How Hamilton County Developmental Disabilities Services Uses Zoom to Improve Constituent Support & Employee Experience

 Uncovering new outcomes

-Once Knight deployed Zoom Meetings and Chat, Zoom Rooms, and Zoom Phone across his agency, the impact was felt by employees and constituents alike.
-While the agency frequently leveraged Zoom Chat’s file transfer feature and is exploring Zoom Apps, Knight and team found that a few features and aspects of the platform generated some key outcomes:
+Once Knight deployed Zoom Meetings and Team Chat, Zoom Rooms, and Zoom Phone across his agency, the impact was felt by employees and constituents alike.
+While the agency frequently leveraged Zoom Team Chat’s file transfer feature and is exploring Zoom Apps, Knight and team found that a few features and aspects of the platform generated some key outcomes:

 “Now that you have it built-in, [Live Transcription] works flawlessly.
 We have some hearing-impaired individuals and employees, and having closed captioning helps them out.”